-(a) If additional time beyond the extension provided by the grantee is required and exceptional circumstances warrant, a formal request must be signed and submitted by the AOR via use of NSF's electronic systems.
+- (a) If additional time beyond the extension provided by the grantee is required and exceptional circumstances warrant, a formal request must be signed and submitted by the AOR via use of NSF's electronic systems.
 The request should be submitted to NSF at least 45 days prior to the end date of the grant.
 All late requests must include a strong justification as to why it was not submitted earlier.
 The request must explain the need for the extension and include an estimate of the unobligated funds remaining and a plan for their use.
 As indicated above, that unobligated funds may remain at the end of the grant is not in itself sufficient justification for an extension.
 The plan must adhere to the previously approved objectives of the project.
-Such requests must be signed and submitted by the AOR via use of NSF's electronic systems.

-(b) The first no-cost extension request will be considered for approval by the cognizant NSF Program Officer.
+Such requests must be signed and submitted by the AOR via use of NSF's electronic systems. - (b) The first no-cost extension request will be considered for approval by the cognizant NSF Program Officer.
 The grantee and the PI will be electronically notified of the disposition of this request by the cognizant NSF Program Officer (an amendment to the grant will not be issued).
-The second (or any subsequent) no-cost extension request will be subject to the approval of an NSF Grants Officer, and, if approved, will be in the form of an amendment to the grant specifying a new end date.
+The second (or any subsequent) no-cost extension request will be subject to the approval of an NSF Grants and Agreements Officer, and, if approved, will be in the form of an amendment to the grant specifying a new end date.
 Grantees are cautioned not to make new commitments or incur new expenditures after the end date of the award in anticipation of a no-cost extension.
-In addition, grantees must be aware that most NSF appropriated funds have a limited period of availability for canceling funds.
+In addition, grantees must be aware that most NSF appropriated funds have a limited period of availability for expenditure before the appropriation cancels.
+No-cost extensions do not extend the period of availability for canceling funds58.